BlackHolePerturbationToolkit/GremlinEq/README.md

 - The [Fastest Fourier Transform in the West][3]
 - The [Hierarchical Data Format][4]

 If you are on a Mac these are can be easily installed using [Brew][5].
 On Linux the package manager should be able to install them.
-We're not sure of the best way to install them on Windows (please let us know!)
+To install on Windows it is recommended to use the Windows Subsystem for Linux.
+Further instructions can be found in the Install-Windows.md file in the /doc folder.

 To compile GremlinEq you will need: